CoinFabrik/scout-soroban/docs/docs/intro.md

 ### Usage

-After you've installed the extension, simply open a project workspace that contains any ink! (.rs) files.
+After you've installed the extension, simply open a project workspace that contains any Soroban (.rs) files.
 You will see potential issues and warnings via a wiggle underline of the relevant code.